 • A replacement drive belt

 Signs you need to change a dryer belt

-Before you start to dissemble your dryer, these are the lookout for these indications to confirm your dryer belt needs replacing, according to Andrew Brown, Appliance Repair Technician at This Fixed House.
+Before you start to dissemble your dryer, look out for these indications to confirm your dryer belt needs replacing, according to Andrew Brown, Appliance Repair Technician at This Fixed House.